 The image below on the left shows a keyhole (Arthroscopic) view of the inside of a normal shoulder.
 The rotator interval (labelled) is an area of exposed capsule that lies between the subscapularis and long head of biceps tendons at the front of the shoulder.
 You can see in this normal shoulder that this capsule in the rotator interval is thin and almost translucent.
 Compare this to the right hand image.
 This is the same view, but this patient has a frozen shoulder.
 You can see that the rotator interval is thickened, inflamed and contracted.
 This contraction is affecting the capsule around the whole joint and 'incarcerating' the shoulder.

-Patients often report a gradual onset of pain.
-This is usually a deep ache, exacerbated by movement, felt deep within, or at the front of your shoulder.
+Patients typically report pain as their first symptom.
+For some this happens gradually, while for others it comes on seemingly out of the blue.
+Patients usually describe an intense ache, exacerbated by movement: it is felt deep within, or at the front of their shoulder.
 The pain can be very severe and it often causes difficulty sleeping.
 There is then a pattern of increasing stiffness in all shoulder movements.

 Frozen shoulder usually has three phases, which generally progress over a two-year period:

 Normally 35-65 year olds, slightly more common in women.
 The incidence is more common in diabetics and those with thyroid disease.
 Some chemotherapy regimens carry a risk of developing frozen shoulder.
 While for most patients there is no identifiable cause, sometimes a frozen shoulder follows an injury or a surgery to the shoulder.
 This is called a 'secondary frozen shoulder'.

 Rest, activity modification, painkillers and anti-inflammatories are obvious first-line treatments.